Azure/azure-service-operator/docs/apimgmt/apimgmt.md

 * `properties`
    * `apiRevision` Describes the Revision of the Api.
 If no value is provided, default revision 1 is created
    * `apiRevisionDescription` Description of the Api Revision.
-   * `apiVersionSet` APIVersionSetContractDetails an API Version Set contains the common configuration for a set of API versions.
+   * `apiVersionSet`  API Version Set contains the common configuration for a set of API versions.
+   * `apiVersion`  Indicates the Version identifier of the API if the API is versioned
       * `id` Identifier for existing API Version Set.
 Omit this value to create a new Version Set.
       * `name` The display Name of the API Version Set.
       * `description` Description of API Version Set.